 When your company grows to the point where you have revenue (or lots of investment) and have grown your headcount significantly (I’ve often seen this around 25), this open attitude of “grab whatever is interesting and needs to be done” stops being a help and instead becomes a hindrance.
 At this point, you need to start putting structure to your teams (even if your employees initially resist) and begin planning projects and providing resources as they are required by different types of projects.
 This is also about when you’ll be splitting out your backend and frontend teams, if I had to average the point at which I have seen this happen.

-Only once you’ve implemented a structure where work is planned and resourced properly are you really going to be ready for a growth team.
+Only once you’ve implemented a structure where work is planned and resourced properly, are you really going to be ready for a growth team responsible for building your growth strategy?
 That, or you should be planning and prepared to grow the team under the growth lead you hire who has experience hiring, growing, and organizing a team of not only growth professionals but also engineers.
 This is extremely hard to find, so unless you know someone directly who is bought into your company vision, have the engineering and product structure in place first.

 As the founder, you should not be expected to be the person in charge of growth.
 You obviously need to care about growth, and understand where growth might come from (since you are likely one of the most knowledgeable in the company about the vertical).
 What you should consider with this question is whether you understand the platforms and technologies used, their unique advantages, and also the challenges that they will present for growth.